ExtendRealityLtd/VRTK.Tutorials.YouTube/README.md

 * Using the Unity Input System with VRTK v4
   * https://www.youtube.com/watch?v=BV9iLr9IprI

+## Getting Started

+### Downloading the project

+* Download this project repository to your local machine using *one* of the following methods:
+  * Git clone the repository with `git clone https://github.com/ExtendRealityLtd/VRTK.Tutorials.YouTube.git`
+  * Download the zip file at `https://github.com/ExtendRealityLtd/VRTK.Tutorials.YouTube/archive/main.zip` and extract it.

+### Opening the downloaded project in the Unity software

+> *Do not* drag and drop this project download into an existing Unity project.
+This repository download *is a Unity project* already and you should not nest a Unity project inside another Unity project.
+Follow the instructions below for opening the VRTK project within the Unity software.

+#### Using the Unity Hub

+* Open [Unity Hub].
+* Click the `Open` button in the `Projects` tab in Unity Hub.
+* Browse to the local directory where the repository was downloaded to and click `Open` in the file dialog window.
+* The Unity project will now open within the Unity software.

+#### Opening from within the Unity software

+* Select `Main Menu -> File -> Open Project` within the Unity software.
+* Browse to the local directory where the repository was downloaded to and click `Select Folder` in the file dialog window.
+* The Unity project will now open within the Unity software.

+## Tutorials

 The current scenes and accompanying YouTube videos are:

 * `Assets/Scenes/0001 - Adding a Curved Pointer`